Tox1415/OU-TM112/Code/Exercises/Blackjack/TOPLEVEL.md

 ### Define a deal.

-We will use a dictionary for the card names
+We will use a dictionary for the card names and each entry will be in the form.

+Cardname : Score

+Use a variable to keep score of the deal.

+Heres the logic.

+>> Define a deal.
+>>> Set card to a random card from the card names dictionary.
+>>> Set the return value score to the value assiciated with the card selected.
+>>> Remove the item from the card names dictionary.
+>>> Return the score.
+>>> Set the return value score to the value assiciated with the card selected